MrMdR/MagicWord/README.md

 Your sparkcore reads Twitter and execute an if/else statement when a matching word has been found!
 (acctually...
 ThingSpeak reads twitter and gives your spark core a kick to do something...)

+Make your spark core react to (almost) EVERYTHING with https://ifttt.com!!

 How To (NL)
 =========
 Instaleer en configureer je spark core en node.JS